MyThemeShopTeam/WP-Review/readme.txt

 * Fixed JS Console error on the settings page
 * Fixed PHP errors if someone downgrades from premium to free version
 * Fixed Gutenberg issue where Description field was not saving
-* Fixed default inactive color in the global Settings
+* Fixed default inactive color in the Global Settings
 * Fixed empty default colors in the single post's custom layout option
 * Fixed color issue in the review box
 * Removed plugin related scripts from Customizer page
 * Removed unused code
-* Reverted total review's max decimal value from 2 to 1
+* Reverted total review's maxed decimal value from 2 to 1
 * Updated select2 script
 * Minor CSS improvements